 With their stores of fire bombs and TNT exhausted, the planes turned again toward a landing at Curtiss-Southwest Field.
 Some fanned out into the surrounding countryside, looking for those fleeing the city.
 One of the biplanes spotted a group of fleeing African-Americans and dove to attack, firing on them with the rifle that the “observer” carried.
 One man was killed, his name was recorded later as probably Ed Lockard.
 He died from a bullet to the back of the neck.
 That attack took place between six and eight miles from Tulsa.

-When the day ended, all that remained of the Greenwood District and “Black Wall Street” were burnt out neighborhoods.
+When the day of violence finally ended, all that remained of the Greenwood District and “Black Wall Street” were burnt out neighborhoods.
 A few stragglers walked amidst the smoking homes and businesses.
 These too were rounded up by the National Guard.
 Some of those detained were held for up to eight days — none were ever charged with a crime.
 On release, they were given identity cards to present in the event that they wanted free passage into white neighborhoods or business districts.
 On returning to their neighborhoods all they could do was look on hopelessly at the devastation that had been wrought.
 The Red Cross provided tents and some basic supplies for subsistence.

 Aftermath of the Riots

 In the aftermath of the burning of Tulsa’s “Black Wall Street”, hundreds of African-Americans fled the city and never came back.
 At the railway station, employees reported that hundreds of one-way tickets were sold.
 Trains were filled to capacity.
 Tulsa’s African-American community, which had achieved the American Dream and had built one of the most prosperous communities in the entire United States — white or black — was deeply wounded.
 “Black Wall Street” would be rebuilt, but it would take years.
 The scars from that day’s rioting remain to this day.